serverlessworkflow/specification/specification.md

 }
 ```

-The specification does not support the [Security Requirement Object](https://spec.openapis.org/oas/v3.1.0#security-requirement-object).
-To define authentication for the REST operation, use the [Auth Definition](#Auth-Definition).
+The specification does not support the [Security Requirement Object](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) since its redundat to function [Auth Definition](#Auth-Definition).
 If provided, this field is ignored.

 #### Using Functions for Async API Service Invocations